cassyblaise/gatsby-starter-netlify-cms/src/pages/products/index.md

         Android app development, native iOS app development, hybrid and cross-platform app development services to build next-gen mobile applications using the latest technology stack.
-    - image: /img/seo.jpg
+    - image: /img/kindchatbot.png
       title: Chatbox Design and Development
       text: >
         We provide our clients with a full range of chatbot services, that help companies with visual assistance.
 Replace other systems and use one communication platform to save time and money.
 Create a user support helpdesk, answer customer queries and convert leads.
-    - image: /img/webdev2.png
+    - image: /img/branding.jpg
       title: Branding
       text: >
         Branding is more of perception, But it is our responsibility to help develop your brand identity and brand image to meet standards.
 We create unique logos, business cards and other stationery materials that reflect your values.
-    - image: /img/creation-process-amico.png
+    - image: /img/seo.jpg
       title: Digital Market/SEO
       text: >
         We can help your reach your target audience and generate lead on social